Welcome back, Rush Limbaugh, eager and ready to go.

 Why are you leaving?

-I mean, we're on the verge of a supermajority.
+I mean, we're the verge of a supermajority vote.

-He's leaving Campbell because he's gonna get skunked.
+He's leaving, Campbell, because he's going to get skunked.

-He's leaving because he has no he can read the polls.
+He's leaving because he has no prayer can read the polls.

-And he's just the first of many Democrats that are gonna get skunked in November.
+And he's just the first of many Democrats that are going to get skunked in November.

 Obamacare, like I told you yesterday, Obamacare is destroying this party.